 Companies want to feel secure when they cooperate.
 Therefore, they conclude an NDA (non-disclosure agreement) — an agreement on non-disclosure of proprietary information.
 It protects the one who shares his secret and helps the parties trust each other.
 After all, when there is a document that you can refer to in case of an emergency, sharing something important is no longer scary.

-If you have an idea for developing a mobile application, feel free to email or call us to get free consultation.
-We will gladly listen to all your wishes, offer the best ways to implement your idea, and help in the development of a mobile application.
+If you have an idea for developing a mobile application, feel free to email or call us to get a free consultation.
+We will gladly listen to all your wishes, offer the best ways to implement your idea and help in the development of a mobile application.

 About the Author

 Vitalii is a Project Manager with extensive knowledge and experience in fields that matter for a project success.
 He has a proven track record in coordinating a number of large-scale projects from idea to deployment.
 Currently, his is working with the Stfalcon team.